98zyx/Hetero-center-loss-for-cross-modality-person-re-id/README.md

 Most of the code are borrowed by https://github.com/mangye16/Cross-Modal-Re-ID-baseline.
 I am very grateful to the author (@[mangye16](https://github.com/mangye16)) for his contribution and help.

-## If you think this project useful, please give me a Star and cite the follow paper:
+**If you think this project useful, please give me a star and cite the follow paper:**

 [1] Zhu Y, Yang Z, Wang L, et al. Hetero-Center Loss for Cross-Modality Person Re-Identification[J].
 Neurocomputing, 2019.